 c.
-(For bargaining unit members) You may elect to file a negotiated grievance in accordance with (provide applicable collective bargaining agreement information to include appropriate timeframes).
+You may elect to file a negotiated grievance, in accordance with provide applicable collective bargaining agreement information to include appropriate timeframes (for bargaining unit members).

 d.
-You also have the right to initiate an Equal Employment Opportunity (EEO) complaint pursuant to 29 CFR 1614.
-To initiate an EEO complaint, you must contact (provide EEO Counselor contact information) within 45 calendar days from your receipt of this notification.
+You also have the right to initiate an Equal Employment Opportunity (EEO) complaint pursuant to 29 C. F. R. 1614.
+To initiate an EEO complaint, you must contact (provide EEO Counselor contact information) within 45 calendar days from your receipt of this notification of the initial denial.